BIO35N Climate Change Ecology: Is It Too Late?

 BIO202 Ecological Statistics

-Co-taught with Rachel Vannette (fall 2012) or Lisa Mandle (winter 2014), this graduate-level course is an introduction to statistical methods for ecological data analysis, involving lectures, discussions, and independent research projects using the students' own data or simulated or publicly available data.
+Co-taught with Rachel Vannette (fall 2012), Lisa Mandle (winter 2014), and Jes Coyle (fall 2017) this graduate-level course is an introduction to statistical methods for ecological data analysis, involving lectures, discussions, and independent research projects using the students' own data or simulated or publicly available data.
 Students learn to design statistically sound data collection to answer a given research question, choose among modern statistical tools and analyze data using the programming language R, present results effectively using R for peer-reviewed papers, and advise colleagues about statistical analysis.

 BIO227 Foundations of Community Ecology